anotheria/moskito/README.md

 ### [Blog](http://blog.anotheria.net)

 # What the Project does?
-This project is the heart of MoSKito system.
-It is what you need to fully monitor a single-node (one JVM) application: collect performance data, view, analyse and store some of it.
+This Project is the heart of MoSKito system.
+It's what you need to fully monitor a single-node (one JVM) application: collect performance data, view, analyse and store some of it.

 We also refer to this project as **MoSKito-Essential**, since it contains the most basic MoSKito functionality.